wsdt/Python_Voice_Chatbot/README.md

 To create new modules or changing/extending the application core, please take a look into following files, which are well commented (Better documentation follows):
 1. ./starterkit/abstr_answer.py --> How to create a new module
 1. ./setup.py --> How to install this assistant

+Project not maintained due to other projects, which tried to do the same.

 ### How to add an issue
 1. **Add a good title to your issue.** Please use a concise and precise title.